 Please contact the SENCo and Headteacher Richard Brown via the school office.
-Should you feel that an issue is ongoing please contact the Chair of Governors at chair@greatwilbraham.cambs.sch.uk making reference to our complaints policy and its procedures.
+Should you feel that an issue is ongoing please contact the Chair of Governors at chair@greatwilbraham.cambs.sch.uk making reference to our complaints policy and its procedures which are on the school website.